School Disciplinary and Expulsion Proceedings

 - What are the possible consequences that a student faces?

-There are several different alleged acts that may result in a high school, university or college wanting to take disciplinary measures against a student.
+There are several different alleged acts that may result in a middle school, high school, college, or university wanting to take disciplinary measures against a student.
 Some of the offenses may include, but are not limited to:

 - Drunk Driving or Driving Under the Influence (DUI) of Drugs